dssg/hitchhikers-guide/tech-tutorials/reproducible-software/README.md

 - Keep a clean database that does not have any junk tables.
   - Junk table are just going to confuse your future-self or others that come fresh to the project.
 - Merge all branches into master.
-  - The purposes of branches are for adding features or patches.
+  - Branches are for adding features or patches.
 When you have added said feature or patch and you know you won't break the master branch, merge into master and delete the branch.
 - Write commit messages in such a way that your log is helpful [Git and Github](https://github.com/dssg/hitchhikers-guide/tree/master/tech-tutorials/git-and-github).